Subantarctic: Subantarctic glaciers

 This is a list of glaciers in the subantarctic.
 This list includes one snow field (Murray Snowfield).
 Snow fields are not glaciers in the strict sense of the word, but they are commonly found at the accumulation zone or head of a glacier.
 For the purposes of this list, Antarctica is defined as any latitude further south than 60° (the continental limit according to the Antarctic Treaty).

 Climate

 Impact of climate change on SAMW

 Together, the Subantarctic Mode Water (SAMW) and Antarctic Intermediate Water (AAIW) act as a carbon sink, absorbing atmospheric carbon dioxide and storing it in solution.
 If the SAMW temperature increases as a result of climate change, the SAMW will have less capacity to store dissolved carbon dioxide.
 Research using a computerized climate system model suggests that if atmospheric carbon dioxide concentration were to increase to 860 ppm by the year 2100 (roughly double today's concentration), the SAMW will decrease in density and salinity.
 The resulting reductions in the subduction and transport capacity of SAMW and AAIW water masses could potentially decrease the absorption and storage of CO2 in the Southern Ocean.

 Flora and fauna

-Main: Category: Flora of subantarctic islands, and Category: Fauna of subantarctic islands.

 The Antarctic realm and Antarctic Floristic Kingdom include most of the subantarctic islands native biota, with many endemic genera and species of flora and fauna.